afsalthaj/safe-string-interpolation/README.md

 We may also forget stringifying domain objects when using scala string interpolations.
 But we also hate manually creating them !

-A few us also rely `scalaz.Show/cats.Show` instances of companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.
+A few us also rely on `scalaz.Show/cats.Show` instances of companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.

-One simolification we did so far or to have automatic show instances (may be using shapeless)  for your case classes.
+One simplification we did so far is to have automatic show instances (may be using shapeless)  for your case classes.
-Ah, hmm !
-Not anymore.
+Hmm !
+Not anymore, needn't kill your compiler.
 This is one step ahead !

 Just use
 import SafeString._

 val stringg: SafeString =
-  `safeString"This is safer, guranteed and all compile time and pass $onyString, $onlyCaseClass and nothing else"` !
+  `safeString"This is safer, guranteed and its all compile time, but pass $onyString, and $onlyCaseClass and nothing else"` !

-And ofcourse, you guessed it right.
-`safeString` returns a `SafeString` which your finally tagless logger interfaces (log.info(safeString)) can accept.
+And you know this, `safeString` returns a `SafeString` which your finally tagless logger interfaces (log.info(safeString)) can accept and let the whole application deals with something nicer for logging!.

 ### Soon to be added